Xymist/blog-2018/content/post/2015-08-23-lessons-from-groundhog-day.md

 +++
 title = "Lessons from Groundhog Day" date = "2015-08-23T12:49:20Z"
-tags = ["self-improvement", "films", "Groundhog Day"]
+tags = ["Self-improvement", "Films", "Groundhog Day"]
 +++

 **The strange thing** about [this film](http://www.imdb.com/title/tt0107048/) is that it's worth watching repeatedly.
 That's usually just the mark of a good film, but given the premise involves a man repeating a single day of his life for what appears to be several subjective decades (or perhaps centuries), there's a certain sense of the appropriate in its revisitability.